Collaborative Annotations is a tool for adding notes or annotations (we call these Issues) to aid project collaboration.

-If you try to exit the Issue without saving changes, you will get a prompt dialog warning you to address this.
+If you try to exit the Issue without saving changes, a warning dialog will appear.

 Confirm changes to Issue

-Once you have created a number of Issues, the ‘Sort’ options, found at the top right of the panel, can start to be used.
-From left to right these options are Sort by ID, Sort by title, Sort by state.
+Once you have created a number of Issues, the ‘Sort’ options, found at the top right of the panel, become available.
+From left to right these options are Sort by ID, Sort by title, and Sort by state.
 Rolling the mouse pointer over each option will also reveal a hint box.

 Show all button

-Notice how in the Enscape window, the Issue’s marker color is the same color associated with that State in the Collaboration panel.
+Notice how in the Enscape Viewport, the Issue’s marker color is the same color as that associated with the State in the Collaboration panel.